if1live/VRTK/Assets/VRTK/Documentation/API.md

   > `public virtual void ForceTouch(GameObject obj)`

  * Parameters
-   * `GameObject obj` - The game object to attempt to force touch.
+   * `GameObject obj` - The GameObject to attempt to force touch.
  * Returns
    * _none_

-The ForceTouch method will attempt to force the controller to touch the given game object.
-This is useful if an object that isn't being touched is required to be grabbed or used as the controller doesn't physically have to be touching it to be forced to interact with it.
+The ForceTouch method will attempt to force the Interact Touch onto the given GameObject.

 #### GetTouchedObject/0